PREMIUM SUNSCREENS REEF SAFE

 Everyone has their own idea of how to pack.
 I find that rolling clothes rather than folding results in less creasing.
 Maybe overly cautious, but I tend to split clothing into two cases in case one is mislaid but that’s just me.
 Take a luggage scale to make sure that those must have items bought abroad haven’t tipped you into additional baggage costs.
 A money belt is a good idea as pick pockets are not uncommon.

 Don’t forget batteries and chargers for phone and cameras, universal power adaptors, check your destination for details of the required power source but universal adaptors are readily available at the airport if forgotten.
-Another essential is a sunscreen of at least SPF 30 preferably a formulation that is kind to reefs and aquatic life, such as at http://www.stream2sea.com an ecoConscious reef safe and biodegradable sunscreen.
+Another essential is a sunscreen of at least SPF 30 preferably a formulation that is kind to reefs and aquatic life, such as at stream2sea Sunscreens available at http://www.lordhuffandpuff.net an ecoConscious reef safe and biodegradable sunscreen.
 Don’t forget the lip balm with an SPF.
 Insect repellant, oral rehydration treatment as the RecoveryORS or similar through Amazon.